 We’ve rounded up some of the best podcasts for medical students and for practicing physicians.
-With a wide range of topics and episode lengths spanning over 20 podcasts, there’s bound to be a show that meets your interests.
+With a wide range of topics and episode lengths spanning over 20 podcasts, there’s bound to be a show in this list that meets your interests.

 The Best Medical Podcasts for Medical Students